26 Jun A Quick Look at Amazon Web Services (AWS) Migration – On Premises to Cloud

 Why Migrate to Cloud?

-- Establishing a robust disaster recovery system for an entire data center can turn out to be very expensive, cloud-based recovery systems can be implemented easily and ensures better control.
+- Establishing a robust disaster recovery system for an entire data centre can turn out to be very expensive, cloud-based recovery systems can be implemented easily and ensure better control.

 AWS Migration – few quick and easy steps:

 Step 1: Planning and Assessment